 * CalSTRS invested $751.4 million with Cerberus

-* Newtown shooter used rifle made by Cerberus-controlled company
+* Newtown shooter used rifle made by Cerberus-controlled

 By Greg Roumeliotis